GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/04.131-140/03.Thou-Art-the-Way/docs.md

 ---
+title: |
-title: 133.
-Thou Art the Way
+    133. Thou Art the Way - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 133.
+Thou Art the Way.
+Thou art the Way, to thee alone, From sin and death we flee; And he who would the Father seek, Must seek him, Lord, by thee.
+    keywords:  |
-    keywords: Christ in Song, Thou Art the Way, Thou art the Way, to thee alone,
+        Christ in Song, adventhymnals, advent hymnals, Thou Art the Way, Thou art the Way, to thee alone.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 133. THOU ART THE WAY
+####  Christ in Song,

 ```txt
 1.